anthonycaccese/art-book-next-es-de/README.md

    - `Famicom` - based on the Nintendo Famicom console colors
    - `OLED` - A fully black version of the default color schmeme made for OLED displays
    - `Noir` - A custom artwork set created by tenlevels
-   - `Streamer` - A custom artwork set made for video creators who need to be careful with displaying certain IP
+   - `Nintendon't` - A custom artwork set made for video creators who need to be careful with displaying certain IP
    - `Custom` - Allows you to define your own color scheme and artwork (see instructions below)

 ## **Additional Notes**